textileio/papers/draft.md

-Finally, the encrypted Event Block, its signature, and the IPLD linkage(s) from an Event to its antecedents are encrypted together using a Follow Key.
-Follow Keys allow Logs to be *replicated* by peers on the network who do not have access to any content within the event.
+Finally, the encrypted Event Block, its signature, and the IPLD linkage(s) from an Event to its antecedents are encrypted together using a Replica Key.
+Replica Keys allow Logs to be *replicated* by peers on the network who do not have access to any content within the event.
 Replicas can only see signatures and linkage(s) between Events.

-Follow Key
+Replica Key
-: The Follow Key is a symmetric key created by the Log owner and used to encrypt the entire Event payload before adding the Event to the Log.
+: The Replica Key is a symmetric key created by the Log owner and used to encrypt the entire Event payload before adding the Event to the Log.